Analyzing OTC Markets Group (OTCM) and Its Competitors

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.90%.
-Given OTC Markets Group’s competitors higher possible upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its competitors.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.62%.
+Given OTC Markets Group’s peers higher probable upside, analysts clearly believe OTC Markets Group has less favorable growth aspects than its peers.

 Summary